cpske/ISP/code-quality/index.md

 ### Documenting Your Code

-See [Docstrings](docstrings) for how to write documentation comments in Python.

-In Python, there is not a universal agreement for how to document parameters, return values, and exceptions for a method or function.
-There are 3 styles:
+[PEP257 Docstrings](https://peps.python.org/pep-0257/) is a one page guide to the Python docstring standard.

+Documenting parameters, returns, and exceptions is important!
+There are (at least) 3 styles for this, which are described in my [Docstrings](docstrings) write-up.

+We will use [Sphinx style docstrings](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) **except** use Type Hints for parameter and return types, *not* docstring comments.
+So don't use the `:type var:` tags in docstrings.

-* Tools for creating documentation from docstrings:
+Tools for generating nice documentation from docstrings:
 - pydoc
 - python interactive: `help(something)` shows formatted docstring
-  - `print(something.__doc__)`
+- `print(something.__doc__)` shows docstring for `something`
-  - Sphinx and the Napolean addon.
+- Sphinx and Napolean (add-on).
 Used to create ReadTheDocs style web docs.

-Comments in code
+### Comments in Code

-- comments should explain *why* and details not obvious from code.
+- Use comments to explain *why* and details that are not obvious from code.
-- Don't explain "how" that is evident from the code itself.
+- Don't explain "what" or "how" that is evident from the code itself.

 ### Code Quality and Code Checking Tools